-So indeed, let us know at the moment that within a scaling factor, if H of n so to speak is the impulse response of the low pass filter in question in the two band filter bank, then essentially what we have is the following dilation equation.
+So indeed, let us know at the moment that within a scaling factor, if H of N so to speak is the impulse response of the low pass filter in question in the Two band filter bank is essentially what we have is the following dilation equation.
 So we will continue the dilation equation.